Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Locus optimizes logistics operations by seamlessly integrating real-time tracking, automated decision-making, and intelligent routing for efficient, cost-effective deliveries.

-Teams evaluating Onfleet alternatives shortlist Locus because it adapts well to multi-region, high-density operations and reduces manual effort across planning and execution workflows.
+Teams evaluating Onfleet alternatives shortlist Locus because it adapts well to multi-region, high-density operations and reduces manual effort across planning and execution workflows—handling 10,000+ daily deliveries without the performance degradation Onfleet users report at scale.

 Common Challenges Locus Resolves

-• Locus adjusts to traffic patterns, delivery density, and real-world constraints.
-This helps teams maintain consistent ETAs and reduce dispatcher overrides, especially in dense, high-stop environments where maintaining route stability is difficult.
+• Adjusts to traffic patterns, delivery density, and real-world constraints—maintaining consistent ETAs and reducing dispatcher overrides, especially in dense, high-stop environments.

-• It provides an end-to-end orchestration across routing, dispatch, and execution, ensuring that every stage uses the same real-time operational context.
-This eliminates fragmentation and reduces errors for teams that need tight coordination from planning to on-ground delivery, particularly useful in multi-hub or multi-region setups.
+• Provides end-to-end orchestration across routing, dispatch, and execution, ensuring every stage uses the same real-time operational context.
+This eliminates fragmentation for teams needing tight coordination, particularly in multi-hub or multi-region setups.

-• Locus scales effectively with growing fleets, regions, and order volumes, maintaining strong performance even when load increases.
-This supports operations that expand into new territories or manage peak seasons, helping to avoid slowdowns or dashboard lag that users often report on other platforms.
+• Scales effectively with growing fleets, regions, and order volumes, maintaining strong performance even when load increases—directly addressing the dashboard lag Onfleet users report.

 • Teams switching from Onfleet’s simple interface may find Locus more advanced, especially if they haven’t worked with AI-led routing or orchestration before.